Hi! I’m Allison, aka The Running Princess, and I’d like to welcome you to my blog…

 I’m married to Steve and we live in Perth, Scotland.

 By day I’m an English teacher, but outside of school my passion is running.
 People who knew me during my own school days might be surprised by that as I tended to find any excuse to avoid PE, yet here I am, most definitely a runner now!
-In 2014 I also began cycling and more recently have been taking to the pool to improve my swimming.
-Perhaps there is a triathlete in me waiting to emerge!
+I have also been known to dabble in a little cycling and swimming, but these days I’m really in love with yoga and, among other things, really believe it helps my running.

 Why “The Running Princess”?

 The “Running” part is easy.
-Since running became a serious part of my life a few years ago, my life has undoubtedly changed (for the better!)
+Since running became a serious part of my life things have undoubtedly changed (for the better!)
 When I’m not out actually running, I talk about running, read about running and have even been known to dream about running(!) – the next logical step was to write about running.
 Not only does this give me a forum through which I can gather my own thoughts about my favourite activity and connect with others who share my views, but it also allows me to lead by example when it comes to encouraging my pupils to write.

-As for “Princess”, what girl doesn’t like a bit of glitter and sparkle?
+As for “Princess”, who doesn’t like a bit of glitter and sparkle?
 I love any opportunity to put on a pretty frock and a bit of bling.
 Aside from that I’m a huge Disney fan with the Princesses being my favourite characters (especially Belle from Beauty & the Beast).

 Because of these things, I tend to fancy myself as a bit of a princess, and those who know me best will certainly agree that I can be a bit of a little princess when I want to be too!